Updated: 18th April, 2019

 > Jicaro Island Ecolodge avoided buying expensive plastic bottled water by installing a filtration system for the whole community to use Lake Nicaragua water instead.

-- Upcycling is the new recycling!
-Share pictures and ideas from your destination
+Upcycling is the new recycling!
+Share pictures and ideas from artisans in your destination!

 > Tiger Mountain Pokhara Lodge actually sell plastics where possible to recycling agents to sell on to companies re-using plastics for manufacture of bags and plastic pipe.

 > Lapa Rios in Costa Rica and Jicaro Island Ecolodge in Nicaragua not only compost compostibles, but feed their pigs, which in turn create methane which fuels the kitchen stoves!

 Do you have other tips to refuse, reduce, reuse, repurpose and recycle while travelling?